Source and Self: surrender to connect

-	When the path into the Self causes us pain, it is a sign that the separation has solidified.
+When the path into the Self causes us pain, it signifies that the separation has solidified.
 Then I have a choice: do I maintain the narrow-minded stance of right and wrong?
 Of course, this assumes that I can see, allow and observe this restriction without immediately condemning or wanting to get rid of it.
 I create a sense of being safe by withdrawing from the heated discussion.
 A change of scenery.
 Doing something nice for myself.
 Sitting quietly, breathing, going for a walk, watering flowers — anything that comes easily, that brings a smile to my face.
 In this safe space, I can connect with my limitations, with the feelings that lie beneath, with the subtle reactions of my body.
-From there I invite a connection with the Source.
+From there, I invite a connection with the Source.

 - Listening: letting the Source live through me

 It helps me to know that the universe, the all-embracing Source, takes care of me.
 That our “own nature begins to take care of itself” as soon as we let go of the delusion that we constantly need to improve ourselves – as Alan Watts points out.
 I am amazed to discover that each encounter, each exchange, each falling autumn leaf might be the subtle sound of the melody that the Source is humming for me when I listen.

 - Reconciling: making peace with myself

 This gift is the most difficult to accept: myself.
 Sustained growth occurs when I am at peace with who I am.
 The more uncomfortable a situation, the less I want to hear this — because something inside of me believes that it takes effort and maximum inner tension to find my way out of a dead end.
 Sometimes it helps to sit and be thankful.
 To marvel that I am here, to see what I have achieved, what I have been gifted.